lukeocodes/repo-template/CONTRIBUTING.md

 ### How Do I Submit A (Good) Bug Report?

-Bugs are tracked as [GitHub issues](githubissues).
+Bugs are tracked as [GitHub issues][githubissues].
 Create an issue and provide the following information by filling in [the template](.github/ISSUE_TEMPLATE/bug_report.md).

 Explain the problem and include additional details to help maintainers reproduce the problem: